Code

 Here are the steps:

-You can derive it by finding the root of the gradient function using a Taylor series approximation to the gradient.
+You can derive it by finding the root (aka zero) of the gradient function using a Taylor series approximation to the gradient.

 Here’s what you’ll need your code to do:

 Don’t make your finite difference (“epsilon”) too small or you’ll actually get inaccurate estimates.
-(We’ll discuss why when we talk a bit out numerical issues in computing later.)
+(We’ll discuss why when we talk a bit about numerical issues in computing later.)

-For now, please do not use any Python packages that provide finite difference-based derivatives (we’ll do that later, and it’s helpful to have more code available for the work we’ll do today).
+For now, please do not use any Python packages that provide finite difference-based derivatives.
+(We’ll do that later, and it’s helpful to have more of our own code available for the work we’ll do today.)

-You’re welcome to develop your code in a Notebook or in the DataHub editor or in a separate editor on your laptop.
+You’re welcome to develop your code in a Jupyter Notebook, in the DataHub editor, in a separate editor on your laptop, or in VS Code on the DataHub (or your laptop).

 Once you’ve written your Python functions, put your code into a simple text file, called newton.py.
 In doing so you’ve created a Python module.

-Don’t use a Jupyter notebook (.ipynb) file at this stage, as it won’t work as a module and is not handled in git in the same nice manner as simple text files.
+Don’t use a Jupyter notebook (.ipynb) file at this stage, as a notebook file won’t work as a module and is not handled in git in the same nice manner as simple text files.

 Once you have your module, you can use it like this: